 And we keep praying and pressing into God.

-Put Aside Academics For a Season and Focus on Character
+3. Put Academics Aside to Focus on Character

 It’s hard to teach a child spelling or algebra if you haven’t first addressed character issues beneath the surface.